 Background: Little is known about the optimal antithrombotic therapy in patients with atrial fibrillation undergoing PCI for ST-elevation myocardial infarction (STEMI).

 Aims: The aim of this study was to investigate the safety and efficacy of dabigatran dual therapy (110 or 150 mg twice daily, plus clopidogrel or ticagrelor) versus warfarin triple therapy in patients with atrial fibrillation and STEMI.

-Methods and results: In RE-DUAL PCI, 305 patients with STEMI were randomised to dabigatran 110 mg (n=113 versus 106 warfarin) or 150 mg (n=86 versus 84 warfarin).
-Primary endpoint was time to first major/clinically relevant non-major bleeding event (MBE/CRNMBE).
-Thrombotic endpoint was a composite of death, thromboembolic events, or unplanned revascularisation.
+Methods: In the RE-DUAL PCI trial, 305 patients with STEMI were randomised to dabigatran 110 mg (n=113 versus 106 warfarin) or 150 mg (n=86 versus 84 warfarin).
+The primary endpoint was the time to first major/clinically relevant non-major bleeding event (MBE/CRNMBE).
+The thrombotic endpoint was a composite of death, thromboembolic events, or unplanned revascularisation.

-Conclusions: After PCI for STEMI in patients with atrial fibrillation, dabigatran dual therapy had lower risks of bleeding events versus warfarin triple therapy with similar risks of thromboembolic events, supporting dabigatran dual therapy even in patients with high thrombotic risk.
+Conclusions: After PCI for STEMI, patients on dabigatran dual therapy had lower risks of bleeding events versus warfarin triple therapy with similar risks of thromboembolic events, supporting dabigatran dual therapy even in patients with high thrombotic risk.